 Here are some places you'll definitely want to check out:

-- Carmel-by-the-Sea/Monterey – two of the major cities along California's Central Coast, there's few places are better for oceanside relaxation
+- Carmel-by-the-Sea/Monterey – Two of the major cities along California's Central Coast, there's few places are better for oceanside relaxation.
+We highly recommend visiting Monterey State Beach.

 - Williamette & Mt.
-Hood National Forests – two very scenic forests along the WIlliamette River – the former is thought to house the endangered Northern spotted owl
+Hood National Forests – Two very scenic forests along the Willamette River – the former is thought to house the endangered Northern spotted owl.

 Best time to go on a road trip from Los Angeles to Seattle